 Pests are unpleasant no matter where you find them, but why do pests cause problems in apartments so often?
-In this post, we answer that question and cover some tips you can apply to keep pests to a minimum while living in an apartment.
+In this post, we answer that question and cover some tips you can apply to keep pests to a minimum in your apartment.

 Too many advantages for pests in apartments